 Once the boat design and plans had been completed, Brian had the boat's mechanical attributes reviewed by a mechanical engineering friend, and the boat design 'design checked' by Naval Architect John Simpson in British Columbia, Canada ( J. Simpson Ltd).
 Once these due diligence efforts were completed and the design approved by all, it was offered to the public.
 The first boat was built by Adrian P in Gresham, Oregon - and was a great success, proving itself on the Columbia River, crossing the world-reknowned 4-mile wide and 1-mile long Columbia River bar into the ocean, and out on the ocean itself.
 In Adrian's words, "The bar scared me to death at times, but the Great Alaskan proved to be very safe and seaworthy, getting us home safe, sound, and dry every time!".
 Since then, the Great Alaskan has been built all over the world - Sweden, Italy, Germany, Australia, Alaska and across the United States.
 It's success and reputation continues to grow every year.

-Brian Dixon has now relocated from Knik, Alaska to Star, Idaho and as a consequence, Glacier Boats of Alaska LLC has now been dissolved in favor of a new Idaho-based LLC, Black Pine Technologies LLC, which will do business as (dba) the legally-assumed business name Glacier Boats of Alaska (no 'LLC' on the name).
+Brian Dixon has relocated from Knik, Alaska to Star, Idaho and as a consequence, Glacier Boats of Alaska LLC has been dissolved in favor of an Idaho-based LLC, Black Pine Technologies LLC and is doing business as (dba) the legally-assumed business name Glacier Boats of Alaska (no 'LLC' on the name).

-Brian is working on several more boat designs that will soon be made available to the public - to be offered through the Glacier Boats of Alaska website.
-Additionally, he will be (and is now) offering several other services such as 2D and 3D CAD services, conversion of drawings and designs to electronic format, and the production of CNC (Computer Numerical Control) drawings to enable the manufacturing of boat kits.
+Glacier Boats of Alaska alos offers several other services such as 2D and 3D CAD services, conversion of drawings and designs to electronic format, and the production of CNC (Computer Numerical Control) drawings to enable the manufacturing of boat kits.

 Please contact us (thank you)